Kent Junction, New Brunswick

 Kent Junction is a Canadian unincorporated community, located in Kent County, New Brunswick.
-The community is situated in southeastern New Brunswick, between Moncton and Rogersville.
+The community is situated in southeastern New Brunswick, between Moncton and Nouvelle-Arcadie.
 Kent Junction is located mainly on New Brunswick Route 126.

 History

 Kent Junction had a Post Office from 1884 to 1891 and again 1894–1970.
 In 1898 Kent Junction was a station on the Intercolonial Railway and a farming and lumbering settlement with 1 post office, 1 store, 1 hotel and a population of 75.